geigerzaehler/beets-check/README.md

   that command to check your files externally.
 For example `beet check -e | sha256sum -c`.

+- **`-x, --fix [--force | -f] [--no-backup | -B]`** Fix MP3 files with
+  integrity errors.
+Since this changes files it will ask for you to confirm the fixes.
+This can be disabled with the `--force` flag.
+For every fixed file the command preserves a backup of the original file with the `.bak` extension added to it.
+Backups can be disabled with the `--no-backup` flag or the `no-backup` configuration.

 - **`-l, --list-tools`** Outputs a list of third party programs that *beets-check* uses to verify file integrity and shows whether they are installed.
 The plugin comes with support for the